Student Activities, Organizations, and Programs

 Art Club membership is open to any student or employee of Frank Phillips College seeking to engage in the visual arts.
 No training or specific talent is required; all we ask is that you have an interest in creating and/or appreciating art in its various mediums.
 The club meets on the first and third Fridays of each month, beginning at 11:00 a.m. and creating until our pens, paintbrushes, and cameras are tired.

 The FPC Cheer Squad is a collection of energetic and enthusiastic individuals that represents Frank Phillips College as Ambassadors on and off the court as well as to surrounding communities.
 The main objective of the squad is to motivate and energize the crowd at the college athletic events and perform entertaining half time programs.
 The program is open to individuals that are highly motivated and enjoy collegiate athletics.
-For more information, contact the Director of Student Central & First Year Experience.
+For more information, contact Student Central at 806-457-4200, ext.
+742.

 Collegiate FFA is open to any student regardless of major.
 The only requirement is an interest in agriculture.
 At the collegiate level FFA allows students to support and interact with high school FFA programs in the region.
 Activities include working with high school career and leadership development events, assisting with local county shows, community service.
 Providing leadership and support to area FFA chapters, along with hosting those students on campus.
 Working with college activities representing the Department of Agriculture on and off campus.